cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 * The `Dockerfile` does not need to be in the repository to be usable.
 It could be copied elsewhere and still work, i.e. no `ADD`ing local files.
 * The image(s) should be as small as is reasonable.
 * It uses `stake` instead of `upawn`, and has `token` so as to be compatible with the current state of the checkers CosmJS exercise.
-* It also provides a faucet to further facilitates tests.
+* It also provides a faucet to further facilitate tests.
-* It sacrifices keys safety to increase ease of use.
+* It sacrifices key safety to increase ease of use.

-The CosmJS exercise already references this standalone `Dockerfile` so this is a circular reference.
+The CosmJS exercise already references this standalone `Dockerfile`, so this is a circular reference.
 You can still on it on your own now.

 It is possible to build [more than one Docker image](https://docs.docker.com/build/building/multi-stage/#stop-at-a-specific-build-stage) out of a single `Dockerfile` by using the multi-stage build mechanism.

 ### CosmJS faucet

-When running `ignite chain serve`, you also get a faucet, which was called when running [CosmJS integration tests](../3-cosmjs-adv/2-cosmjs-messages.md#adding-tests).
+When running `ignite chain serve` you also get a faucet, which was called when running the [CosmJS integration tests](../3-cosmjs-adv/2-cosmjs-messages.md#adding-tests).
 In fact, CosmJS also offers a [faucet package](https://www.npmjs.com/package/@cosmjs/faucet).
 Its API differs from Ignite's faucet.
 If you went through the CosmJS exercise, you saw its API being called too.

 ### Dockerfile construction, checkers